danisla/iot-bed/docs/01_BLE_SNIFFING.md

 ### Control Methods

-It doesn't appear that there is a way to command the massage to 'off' or even directly set the head or foot angles directly.
-In the app it appears that the "presets" you can create are commanded open-loop with some process that reads back the current angle and continues to send commands until the angles match.
-Pretty lame if you ask me.
+It doesn't appear that there is a way to directly turn the massage "off" or even set the head or foot angles.
+In the app it appears that the presets you can create are commanded open-loop with some process that reads back the current angle and continues to send commands until the angles match.
+Pretty crude IMO.

 Without further decoding of the status and telemetry packets, it will be hard to reproduce this kind of control but hopefully it's good enough.